by Kirk Woodward

 The same point may be made today, and to some extent Shaw’s advice has been taken.
 (The Shubert organization, for example, Broadway’s largest producing entity, invests a certain amount of money each year in less conventional theater through the Shubert Foundation.)

-The bigger problem today is an attitude of indifference toward the importance of art in much of society, particularly in the related areas of politics and education, an attitude that has been documented by Richard Kramer in this blog.
+The bigger problem today is an attitude of indifference toward the importance of art in much of society, particularly in the related areas of politics and education, an attitude that has been documented by Rick in this blog.
 Shaw lived in a similar era.
 He saw the problem, but he did not give up hope.

 It is a tribute to Shaw’s importance that his views on popular art are as interesting as his plays, and that both are vital today.
 He was able both to diagnose the relation between popular and high art, and to do something about it by creating art that straddled both worlds.
 We might perhaps try to profit from his example.